 While there is usually plenty of South Beach Diet–friendly fare to choose from

-at the Thanksgiving table, pre-dinner appetizers can be another matter
+at the Thanksgiving table, appetizers can be another matter

 entirely.
-Pack a few healthy snacks to eat before the meal so you don't wind up
+Pack a healthy snack (like one of our Good to Go bars) to eat before the meal so you don't wind up

 consuming the chips and dip or full-fat cheeses your hosts may be serving.
 Or

-bring your own hors d'oeuvres, like hummus and whole-grain crackers, caponata
+bring some healthy hors d'oeuvres to share, like hummus and whole-grain crackers, caponata

-(an eggplant-based dip), or a colorful crudité platter.
+(an eggplant-based dip), or a colorful fresh veggie platter.